wonderley/wonderley.github.io/content/blog/how-to-keep-your-sanity-in-the-face-of-tough-deadlines.md

 ---
 date: 2019-12-29T15:13:18Z
-title: How to keep your sanity in the face of tough deadlines
+title: Keeping your sanity in the face of tough deadlines
 twitterUrl: ''
 devUrl: ''
+footerText: How do you deal with tough deadlines?

 ---
 When work gets stressful due to deadlines, mistakes and difficult people, your favorite thing can become your prison.